DirtyHarryLYL/HAKE/README.md

 # HAKE: Human Activity Knowledge Engine

-This repo is mainly used to release the HAKE-Data.
+This repo is mainly used to release the Data of HAKE.
 More details can be found in the HAKE website http://hake-mvig.cn.

 #### **News**: (2020.6.16) Our larger version [HAKE-Large](https://github.com/DirtyHarryLYL/HAKE#hake-large-for-instance-level-hoi-detection) (>120K images, activity and part state labels) is released!